iotaledger/evil-tools/README.md

 Usage of script flag set:
 - `account`:  _string_ - Account alias to be used for the spam.
 Account should be created first with accounts tool.
 - `dbc`: _duration_ - delayBetweenConflicts - Time delay between conflicts in double spend spamming
 - `deep`: _bool_ - Enable the deep spam, by reusing outputs created during the spam.
+To enable provide an empty flag.
 - `duration`: _string_ - Spam duration.
 If not provided spam will lats infinitely.
 Format: separated by commas list of decimal numbers, each with optional fraction and a unit suffix, such as '300ms', '-1.5h' or '2h45m'.
 Valid time units are 'ns', 'us', 'ms', 's', 'm', 'h'.
 - `rate`: _int_ - Spamming rate for provided 'spammer'.
 Format: numbers separated with comma, e.g. 10,100,1 if three spammers were provided for 'spammer' parameter. (default 1)